Kalmonipa/QuoteSmith/README.md

     "quote":"\"I'm not a bad guy!
 I'm just a kid, Rick!\"" }
 ```

+## Running locally
+Pull the repo and run `npm start`.

+To run it in dev mode, use `npm run dev` which will restart the app when file changes are detected.

 ### Testing
 There are unit tests which can be run by running `npm test`.
 If you are submitting a PR that changes logic, please add tests